MicrosoftDocs/memdocs/sccm/mdm/deploy-use/onprem-manage-devices.md

 author: mtillmanms.author: mtillman
 manager: angrobe
 ---
-# Manage devices in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*You can manage computers and devices with System Center Configuration Manager On-premises Mobile Device Management.
+# Manage devices in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*You can manage computers and devices with System Center Configuration Manager On-premises Mobile Device Management (MDM).
 To do so, the [devices need to be enrolled](enroll-devices-on-premises-mdm.md) so that Configuration Manager can communicate with the devices for management tasks.
-Managing devices in ConfigMgr on-premises is the same as managing devices in a hybrid mobile devicce management environment.
+Managing devices in on-premises MDM is the same as managing devices in a hybrid MDM environment.
 [Manage devices in hybrid MDM](wipe-lock-reset-devices.md) provides detailed information about device management.